 If the law requires us to, we may need to collect and process your data.
 For example, we can pass on details of people involved in fraud or other criminal activity affecting the ETA to law enforcement.

-- When you visit our websites, and use your account to buy products and services.
+- When you visit our website and use your account to buy products and services.

 - When you visit our website (in which case we just collect transaction-based data).